 (c) The minimum lot size in the AE district shall be 5 acres.
 The minimum lot width shall be 210'.

+17.53 (Reserved for future use)

 17.54 C-1 COMMERCIAL DISTRICT.

 PURPOSE.
 This district is designed to provide for a wide range of retail stores and personal service establishments which cater to frequently recurring needs.
 The regulations are designed to promote stability of retail development by encouraging continuous retail frontage.